garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ### Design Iteration
 ---
-Our team completed four design cycles in which we built a prototype, got feedback from our users, and modified the prototype based on feedback.
-At each iteration, features were adjusted or changed based on what we learned.
+Our team completed **four design cycles** in which we built a prototype, got feedback from our users, and modified the prototype based on feedback.
+At each iteration, **features were adjusted or changed based on what we learned from our users.**

 #### Refining the Dashboard Design

 Through usability testing, we learned that doctors want to look multiple records of different types before making a diagnosis.
-Our design evolved so that providers can preview multiple types of records can be presented on EMX’s dashboard.
+Our dashboard design evolved so that providers can preview multiple types of records can be presented on EMX’s dashboard.

 ![Dashboard iteration](/images/project-assets/emx-dashhistory.png)

 #### Language Differences

 In our first prototypes, we used the word “history” to label the patient’s full visit history.
 During user testing, this term was confusing our users due to it having a different meaning in the context of healthcare.
-One user remarked, _“When I see the word history, I think of the history of this patient’s diagnosis.”_ We changed this labeling to stay “Encounter history” to clarify the confusion.
+One user remarked, _“When I see the word history, I think of the history of this patient’s [current] diagnosis.”_ We changed this labeling to stay “Encounter history” to clarify the confusion.

 ![language changes](/images/project-assets/emx-labelchange.png)

 #### Adjusting for limitations

 Viewing labs results is a common reason for a provider to access their EMR.
-For that reason, our initial designs displayed content from lab results records in the dashboard to save an extra click to view it.
-This was changed after learning that lab results can very long or scanned as image.
+For that reason, our initial designs displayed content from lab results records in the dashboard to save an extra click to view them.
+This was changed after learning that lab results can very long or scanned into a EMR as an image.
 In both cases, information would be difficult to pull, so our design was changed to reflect this technical limitation.

 ![changing for limitions](/images/project-assets/emx-test-change.png)